 Our approach to social studies is literature-based knowing that quality literature extends the social studies curriculum beyond textbook constraints.
 We want students to be drawn in, engaged, and able to see social studies as much more than a dry accumulation of facts and dates.
 Kindergarten through second grade take a unit-study approach to social studies beginning with their communities and expanding out to their state, country, and all the nations of the world.
 Third through fifth grades study the history of the United States chronologically beginning with explorers and moving through time studying exciting topics such as pilgrims, colonial days, revolution, the Civil War, westward expansion, the gold rush, and the 20th century from a cultural perspective.
 Timelines and maps are prominent in every classroom to give students a consistent sense of time and place as they grow from grade to grade.
 Social studies is taught from a distinctly Biblical worldview and students are challenged to see all of history as a providential unfolding of “His-story.”

 We view science education as an incredible opportunity to worship God as Creator and Sustainer of the whole world.
 Our goals for science education are discovery-driven.
 We believe science should be a delightful subject that every student anticipates even as they develop critical observation and investigative skills.
 The hands-on approach we take is also “minds-on” and developed with a systematic, inquiry-based approach to science that also involves our outdoor learning environment as part of their classroom.
 The curriculum we use is research-based and founded on the principle that children learn science concepts best by doing science.
-Doing science means hands-on experiences and live animal habitats that are motivating for students, and stimulate inquiry and curiosity.
+Doing science means hands-on experiences.
+Live animal habitats are motivating for students and stimulate inquiry and curiosity.
 Students at all grade levels investigate, experiment, gather data, organize results, and draw conclusions based on their own activities.

 Our elementary curriculum is rounded out with physical education, art, music, social-emotional learning, and other enrichment “specials” such as computer technology and Lego Robotics.